ctuning/ck-quantum/README.md

 The minimal installation requires:

-* Python 2.7 or 3.3+ (limitation is mainly due to unitests)
+* Python 2.7 or 3.3+ (the limitation is mainly due to unit tests)
-* Git command line client.
+* Git command line client

 You can install CK in your local user space as follows: